feistydog/FeistyDB/README.md

 let db = try Database()
 ```

-This creates a database for use on a single thread or queue only.
+This creates a database for use on a single thread or dispatch queue only.
 Most applications should not create a `Database` directly but instead should use a thread-safe `DatabaseQueue`.

 ### Create a Table